Alessandro de Tullio

-Alessandro de Tullio (born June 20, 2006) is an American-Italian racing driver who is set to compete in the Indy NXT with A. J. Foyt Racing.
+Alessandro de Tullio (born June 20, 2006) is an Argentinian, American and Italian racing driver who currently competes in the Indy NXT with A. J. Foyt Racing.

-He previously raced in the 2025 USF Pro 2000 Championship with Turn 3 Motorsport, placing fourth overall.
+De Tullio previously raced in the 2025 USF Pro 2000 Championship with Turn 3 Motorsport, placing fourth overall.

 Career

 USF Pro 2000 Championship

 De Tullio won his first victory on the Virginia International Raceway circuit, winning all three races that weekend.

 At the end of the 2022 season, he finished fourth in the overall standings, having won five races.

 USF Pro 2000 Championship

 After a season finale for the BN Racing team in the 2024 season, on December 13, 2024, Turn 3 Motorsport team announced that it had signed de Tullio for the 2025 season of the USF Pro 2000 Championship.
 In the first race of the 2025 season, on the Streets of St. Petersburg circuit, de Tullio won the first race of the season and the first of USF Pro 2000.